There are numerous fun things to do in Barcelona.

 8 – Take A Free Walking Tour

 Walking tours are a great way to learn about the layout and history of the city without paying for an expensive guided tour.
-While they are called “free” walking tours, you should tip the guide at the end.
+While they are called walking tours, tip the guide at the end. “free”

-Free walking tours also tend to stay away from the paid attractions.
+Free walking tours also stay away from the paid attractions.

 The city has some impressive tours to choose from, and I highly recommend adding this to your list of things to do in Barcelona.